WatchMtLiu/PHBS_MLF_2024/README.md

 ### Model1 : XGBoost + Logistic
 1. Do RandomOverSampler because imbalance.
 2. Also use XGBoost and optuna and 5-fold cv to find optimal model for each groups of modular variables, obtaining 3 prediction probability as label 1 for each rows.
+Insider this XGBoost, we set imbalance-weight.
    <img width="996" alt="image" src="https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/d21f1005-7286-440a-9084-7701a465c676">

 4. For each segment, Use ['Age_of_Company_in_Years', 'modular0', 'modular1', 'modular2'] as input, firstly use **knn-imputer** to fill Nan inside each segment, then build logistic model.